vedph/gve-doc/docs/model/snapshot.md

 The main challenge in modeling the content of these carriers is that they do not just represent a linear text; rather, they represent a sort of 🔖 **snapshot** of the creative process which in the author's mind would have led to the intended text.
 So, the carrier is the material support of the snapshot, which potentially contains many versions of a text.

-In fact, graphically the snapshot does not just represent a text, but it includes many corrections, rethinkings, or refactorings of it, in the form of various types of 🔖 **annotations** (deletions, insertions, transpositions, side notes, etc.).
+In fact, graphically the snapshot does not just represent a text, but it includes many corrections, rethinkings, or refactorings of it, in the form of various types of 🔖 **annotations** (deletions, insertions, transpositions, side notes, etc.) on top of a text.

 The snapshot is thus a sort of picture taken from the author's mind in relation to the text being composed at a given point in time.
 This does not necessarily imply that this is the end stage of the creative process underlying the text.
 The process may well have gone further on; but this is not reflected by the snapshot, which just represents a picture which froze an instant of this process at a given time.